 Conclusion: The Tecsun S-8800 is a worthy contender in the Field Radio (aka Lunchbox-sized) arena.
 Is it perfect?
 No. But what radio is?
-For example, the Eton Field BT has slightly crisper audio, but very weak AM reception at the top of the band, and no keypad for direct frequency entry.
-The sadly discontinued Redsun RP-2100/C. Crane CC-SW also have strong audio, but again, no keypad and they don’t tune as much like an analog radio as the Tecsun does.
+For example, the Eton Elite Field/Field BT has slightly crisper audio, but weaker AM reception at the top of the band, and no keypad for direct frequency entry.
+The (sadly) discontinued Redsun RP-2100/C. Crane CC-SW also have strong audio, but again, no keypad and they don’t tune as much like an analog radio as the Tecsun does.
 Of course, neither has remote control nor the S-8800’s huge list of features.
-Even Tecsun’s S-2000/Eton/Grundig Satellit 750 do not match the S-8800 on AM, nor do they tune as smoothly and nicely as the S-8800 which also boasts more sophisticated, more symmetrical IF filters.
+Even Tecsun’s S-2000/Eton/Grundig Elite 750 do not match the S-8800 on AM, they don’t match its audio, nor do they tune as smoothly and nicely as the S-8800 which also boasts more sophisticated, more symmetrical IF filters.

-In other words, although I hope the birdie issue will be resolved, and I also hope that someday Tecsun will be able to build an AM tuner that can compete with Four and Five Star AM radios such as the C. Crane CC-2E, CC-EP, or some or our favorite vintage radios, there is nevertheless a lot to like about the Tecsun S-8800.
+In other words, although I hope the birdie issue has been resolved, I don’t find it a deal-breaker on my early production sample.
+I do hope that someday Tecsun and other manufacturers of worldband portables will be able to build an AM tuner that can compete with Four and Five Star AM radios such as the C. Crane CC-2E/CC-3, CC-EP-Pro or some or our favorite vintage radios.
+Nevertheless there is a lot to like about the Tecsun S-8800.
 It has a long list of superiorities along with features available on few if any other radios.